The impact of dark matter on tidal signatures in neutron star mergers with Einstein Telescope: Discussion and Conclusions

 Reduction of the tidal deformability in NS is not the only way DM could be observable through future GW telescopes.
-With the precision of next-generation detectors, several alternative possibilities for DM detection have been suggested, e.g., an additional feature in the BNS postmerger signal~\citep{Ellis:2017jgp,Suarez-Fontanella:2024epb}, continuous GW signals around superradiant black holes~\cite{Baumann:2022pkl}, observing sub-2-$\msun$ black holes from DM-collapsed NS~\cite{Singh:2022wvw, Bhattacharya:2023stq}, or direct interaction of DM particles with the detector test masses~\cite{Pierce:2018xmy, Tsuchida:2019hhc, Chen:2021apc}.
+With the precision of next-generation detectors, several alternative possibilities for DM detection have been suggested, e.g., an additional feature in the BNS postmerger signal~\citep{Ellis:2017jgp,Suarez-Fontanella:2024epb}, continuous GW signals around superradiant black holes~\cite{Baumann:2022pkl}, observing sub-2-$\msun$ black holes from DM-collapsed NS~\cite{Singh:2022wvw, Bhattacharya:2023stq, Dasgupta:2020mqg}, or direct interaction of DM particles with the detector test masses~\cite{Pierce:2018xmy, Tsuchida:2019hhc, Chen:2021apc}.
 However, based on our analysis we conclude that within our assumptions about the DM particle mass and DM fractions in NS, confident detection of DM cores through tidal measurements of BNSs by ET is unlikely.

-\section{Including Cosmic Explorer in the detection network}
+\section{INCLUDING COSMIC EXPLORER IN THE DETECTION NETWORK}

 The inference of BNS parameters from GW signals will have notably lower uncertainties if ET is joined by the other proposed third-generation detector CE.
-To see how our conclusions would change if CE was included in the detector network, we reran the analysis for some of our event catalogues.
+To see how our conclusions would change if CE was included in the detector network, we reran the analysis for some of our event catalogs.
 To obtain the reduced statistical uncertainties on $\mathcal{M}$, $\eta$, and $\tilde{\Lambda}$, one needs to simply add the Fisher matrices of the individual detectors

-This is implemented directly in $\mathtt{gwfast}$.
+This is implemented directly in \textsc{gwfast}.
 We assume that the CE detector is located in Idaho, with the PSD taken from Ref.~\citep{CE_PSD}.
-With this setup, we recreate the mock posteriors for the event catalogues where the stiff baryonic EOS was injected and $\mchi$ was set to \qty{170}{MeV} or \qty{3000}{MeV}.
-Hence, we consider ET and CE for $1\times2\times2$ DM catalogues plus one additional no-DM catalogue.
+With this setup, we recreate the mock posteriors for the event catalogs where the stiff baryonic EOS was injected and $\mchi$ was set to \qty{170}{MeV} or \qty{3000}{MeV}.
+Hence, we consider ET and CE for $1\times2\times2$ DM catalogs plus one additional no-DM catalog.
 The subsequent Bayesian inference of the EOS and DM parameters is conducted in the same manner described in Sec.~\ref{sec:EOS_inference}.